 Hawks' Mike Muscala: Out again Saturday

-Muscala (ankle) will be sidelined for Saturday's matchup against the Raptors, Michael Cunningham of the Atlanta Journal-Constitution reports.
+Muscala (ankle) won't play during Saturday's game against the Nets, Mike Conti of the Atlanta Hawks Radio Network reports.

-Muscala will miss his 11th straight game Saturday.
-In his stead, Dewayne Dedmon and John Collins will seemingly continue holding down the majority of the minutes at the center spot.
+Muscala has missed the past 12 games while nursing an ankle injury.
+His presence is even more needed now, however, as both Dewayne Dedmon (leg) and John Collins (shoulder) will be sidelined.
+While all three players are out, Miles Plumlee, Luke Babbitt and Ersan Ilyasova will seemingly have to provide most of the run in the frontcourt.

 More News